Innov8ion-developer/pokebot/README.md

-## Let's build a chatbot! - iTouch event ##
+## Let's build a chatbot!
 # Exercise 2 #

-If you now understood how create a basic bot, and what entities, skills and intents are, let's add them to our bot.
+You now understood how to create a basic bot.
+You also know what entities, skills and intents are.
+Let's add them to our bot.